coolshare/independentComponentlize/README.md

 <b>Solution:</b>
 One of solution to this problem is to make the components highly isolated.

-I will describe how I achieved building a highly isolated-componentized application in one of my Oracle projects.
+I will describe how I achieved building a highly isolated-componentized application in one of my work projects.

 I used the pattern of publish/subscribe as my major communication method.
 My application was a container containing a series of isolated components/services.
 Each component/service only input data by